 A sweeping history of jazz from its roots in African and Blues music to the present day, Voices and Freedoms presents ways to understand and appreciate jazz’s major stars and its musical evolution more deeply.
-The book was made into a nationally syndicated 16-part radio series of the same name.
+The book was also made into a nationally syndicated 16-part radio series of the same name.

 ♦ Hear a sample from the radio series based on the book.
 It’s from Show #14, on Ornette Coleman.
 And go to the RADIO SHOWS main page to see the complete list of Voices and Freedoms episodes, a list which mirrors the Table of Contents of the book.
+Links to other excerpts will also be available on this Radio Shows main page.

 ♦ BUY the book below.
 (A Buy Button will go live when the book becomes available.)